JustinPaoletta/Foodie/README.md

 ## top-styling-and-reviews

+- npm install
+- go to db/dbconfig.js and reconfigure the login if you are using a different one other than root user with no password
+- npm run awesome (this will do everything else for you but you can look at the individual scripts in package.json if you would like)

 ## ingredients-carousel-and-equipment-list

+- npm install
+- npm run seed
+- npm run build
+- npm start

 ## recipe-steps-w-video-carousel

+- npm install
+- configure ./database/config.js to log you in with whatever user you would like to use with mySql
+- npm run seed:db
+- npm run build
+- npm start

 ## Now You're Ready To Start Your Proxy!

 - npm install
 - npm start
 - now view the project @ localhost:8000/1

+> The images for this project may no longer be hosted on s3 due to the cost of keeping everything deployed.